How to remove “Apple wants to make changes” pop-up virus from Mac

 I will also provide you with tips on how to avoid getting infected with malware and viruses in the future, so you can keep your Mac safe and secure at all times.
 With this guidance, you’ll be able to take control of your Mac’s security and ensure that it operates smoothly and efficiently, free from any harmful viruses or malware.

-What is “Apple wants to make changes” pop-up?
+What is the “Apple wants to make changes” pop-up?

 Once you enter your admin password, the virus can gain complete control of your Mac, allowing the attacker to install additional malware, steal personal information, or even lock you out of your own computer.
-This type of malware is particularly dangerous because it uses social engineering tactics to trick you into granting access to your system.
+This type of malware uses a tactic known as social engineering.
+Because it’s not using brute force to “hack” into your computer, but rather it’s tricking the user — yourself, in this case — to willingly provide the credentials needed to infect the computer.

 “Apple wants to make changes” virus manual removal steps for Mac